-When you are configuring a pallet rack system, there are two types of capacity to take into account: beam capacity and upright capacity.
+There are two types of pallet rack capacity to take into account: beam and upright.
 Getting those capacities right is a critical factor in safe, efficient rack operations, so understanding why they are very different numbers is important.

 Beams are simple…

 To calculate beam capacity, it’s a simple number.
 Almost any beam sold has a standard capacity per pair.
 To be clear, that means that this rack beam has 5,080 pounds capacity per level (two beams) not for each beam.
 There are rules for load distribution (it has to be evenly distributed), but essentially that’s a rather easily understood number.
 You can have two pallets of up to 2,540 pounds each on that beam level.

 Upright frames depend on the vertical space between beams, also called the “unsupported span”.
 Essentially the more air between levels, the lower the capacity of the rack due to fewer beams, which act as horizontal ties between the uprights.
 This makes the rack structurally more stable and capable of holding more weight.

 If you have a very tall light load, the distance between beam levels can be greater, but you should always have this evaluated.
 For dense, heavy loads, you tend to need tighter beam spacing.
 I

 Above: in this drawing, the left rack bay tends to have heavier capacities than the right bay because it has more beams and less vertical space between them.